jiushin kan malta

 The White and Red: the colours of the Maltese and Japanese flags.

-The Red Circle on a White Background: the Hinomaru (circle of the sun) of the Japanese flag.
+The Red Circle: the Hinomaru (circle of the sun) of the Japanese flag.
 Japan is east of the Asian continent and the sun rises in the East.
 Thus, it is known as the land of the rising sun.

 The Cherry Blossom: the cherry blossom symbolizes a degree of maturity within the individual; it gracefully glides to the ground, even after it withers.

-The Outer Border of the Emblem: Yata no Kagami (octagonal mirror); rather than reflecting the outer appearance of a person, it reflects the inner self and symbolizes wisdom and honesty.
+The Outer Border: Yata no Kagami (octagonal mirror); rather than reflecting the outer appearance of a person, it reflects the inner self and symbolizes wisdom and honesty.